Visualize stream layers

 Feature settings

 The parameters in the Feature settings pane control how raw features are rendered.
 Individual features are only rendered when the number of features to be rendered in the current map extent is less than the feature threshold specified.
 The raw feature rendering of the stream layer is limited to simple vector symbols (circles, squares, diamonds, pointers, and more).
-Raw features can be rendered using the Simple, Class Breaks, or Unique Value renderer options.
+Raw features can be rendered using the Simple, Class Breaks, or Unique Value rendering options.

 Simple